 Pick pocket alert.
 Pick pocketing is a relatively common occurrence in large metropolitan areas, and we recommend protecting your valuables at all times when we’re in public.

 Avoid mosquitoes.
 Mosquitoes are Alaska’s state insect and they will be buzzing around.
 Fortunately, these bugs are not so bad in most places we will visit, but they are a common summertime annoyance, although these are not the variety of mosquito known to carry Zika virus.
-In the event re run into a “swarm,” it’s easy to deal with this nuisance.
-Be sure to pack mosquito repellant (30-40% DEET would be sufficient), and we recommend consulting the Center for Disease Control for additional tips at www.cdc.gov/chikungunya/pdfs/fs_mosquito_bite_prevention_travelers.pdf.
+In the event we run into a “swarm,” it’s easy to deal with this nuisance.
+Be sure to pack mosquito repellent (30-40% DEET would be sufficient), and we recommend consulting the Center for Disease Control for additional tips at www.cdc.gov/chikungunya/pdfs/fs_mosquito_bite_prevention_travelers.pdf.

 EMERGENCY CONTACTS